noahdevx/nao-noah/README.md

 ### Hi there, I'm Noah 👋

-I'm a software engineer based on North America.
+I'm a software engineer based in North America.

 ### Personal Projects